Eastern deer mouse: Physical description

 The eastern deermouse is small in size, only 3 to 4 in long, not including the tail.
-They have large beady eyes and large ears giving them good sight and hearing.
-Peromyscus maniculatus has soft fur which varies in color, from gray to brown, but all deermice have a distinguishable white underside and white feet.
-Deermice tails are covered with fine hairs, with the same dark/light split as the fur on the rest of its body.
+It has large, beady eyes and large ears giving it good sight and hearing.
+P. maniculatus has soft fur which varies in color, from gray to brown, but all deermice have a distinguishable white underside and white feet.
+A deermice tail is covered with fine hairs, with the same dark/light split as the fur on the rest of its body.
 P. maniculatus has distinct subspecies.
 Of those most common in North America, the woodland form has longer hind legs, a longer tail, and larger ears than the prairie form.

 Behavior

-Eastern deermice are nocturnal creatures which spend the daytime in areas such as trees or burrows, where they have nests made of plant material.
+Eastern deermice are nocturnal creatures, which spend the daytime in areas such as trees or burrows, where they have nests made of plant material.
 The pups within litters of eastern deermice are kept by the mother within an individual home range, typically of 242 to 3000 square meters.
 Ranges may overlap, more likely with an opposite sex, as males have much greater home ranges than the more territorial females.
 Deermice that live within overlapping home ranges tend to recognize one another and frequently interact.

 The woodland variety of P. maniculatus is an adept climber, and prefers tree cover well above the ground, while the prairie form prefers to move from burrow to burrow in open areas, avoiding cover.

 High-elevation adaptations

-Some eastern deermice are found at high elevations, where there are low levels of oxygen and ambient temperatures.
+Some eastern deermice are found at high elevations, with low oxygen levels and ambient temperatures.
 They encounter year-round cold and hypoxia, undergoing their entire reproductive cycles under these harsh conditions.
 Chronic hypoxia can limit the growth of these high-elevation deermice during gestation, which can affect development and maternal physiology.
-However, several physiological adaptations allow them to survive in high-elevation environments, including a greater capacity for carbohydrate and lipid oxidation than low-elevation mice.
+However, several physiological adaptations allow them to survive at high elevations, including a greater capacity for carbohydrate and lipid oxidation than low-elevation mice.
 Mouse populations living at different elevations show allelic variation among gene duplicates that encode the α-chain subunits of adult hemoglobin.
 Modifications in the α and β globin genes may also indicate an increase in hemoglobin-oxygen affinity and oxygen transport in these high-elevation populations.